Murdered

 Sue-Ann Robinson (The Robinson family's lawyer) to the Charlotte Observer

-The family is currently in the process of filing these complaints in Federal court and although Mexican authorities have issued an arrest warrant for one member of the group, the U.S. State Department's authorization is still needed for the extradition.
+The family is currently preparing to file complaints in federal court.
+Although Mexican authorities have issued an arrest warrant for one member of the group, extradition requires authorization from the U.S. State Department.

 Videos about this case